Urban Pulse Terms of Service

 - Postal address: PO Box 81, Aspley QLD 4034, Australia.

-The Terms govern your access to and use of the Urban Pulse website, the Urban Pulse "Send & Sign" platform, and any related services, content, and applications we provide (together, the "Platform" or the "Service").
+The Terms govern your access to and use of the Urban Pulse website, applications and related services, content and tools we provide (together, the "Platform" or the "Service").

 By creating an account, accessing, or using the Platform — including by opening a document we send you via a secure link — you agree to be bound by these Terms and by our Privacy Policy, which is incorporated into these Terms by reference.
 If you are using the Platform on behalf of a business or other organisation, you confirm you have authority to bind that organisation, and "you" means both you and that organisation.